arshirabbani/DataLemur-SQL/readme.md

 ## Overview
 [(Back to top)](#table-of-contents)

-This repository provides the  solution for the SQL challenges hosted on [DataLemur][website_link] website.
+This repository provides the  solution for the SQL challenges hosted on [DataLemur](https://datalemur.com/) website.